jostylr/role-dnd-hybrid/src/rules.md

 of another, or it can be used to surpass a challenge level for something more fixed.
 One needs to roll higher than the opposition to succeed.

-A character can also opt to take half (rounded down) of the die roll as the fixed outcome to the skill.
+A character can also opt to take half of the die roll as the fixed outcome to the skill.
 This models a thoughtful, practiced approach and is appropriate when confident of success.
 Surge points (below) are not applicable if using take-half.